Titular Professors

 - Participation in the laboratory - Continuous assessment

-The subject is divided in two terms; each of them is formed by 9 practices.
-The exam is oral and about 4 of the 9 practices.
-Each term´s grade is the average of the grade obtained in each practice.
-During the exam, students are allowed to have over the table the notes they consider necessary.
+The subject is structured in two partial courses, each of which consists of 9 internships.
+The exam is oral on 4 of the 9 practices.
+The midterm grade is the arithmetic average of the grade obtained in each practice.
+To carry out the practices, in the exam you can have a sheet with the notes that you think appropriate.

 Notes and documents from the other subjects.